pingcap/docs-cn/tools/tidb-binlog-kafka.md

     -data-dir string
         the path of storing Drainer data (default "data.drainer") -zookeeper-addrs string (-zookeeper-addrs="192.168.0.11:2181,192.168.0.12:2181,192.168.0.13:2181")
-        the ZooKeeper address; you can set this option to get the Kafka address from ZooKeeper -dest-db-type string
+        the ZooKeeper address; you can set this option to get the Kafka address from ZooKeeper, and you need to keep it the same with the configuration in Kafka
+    -dest-db-type string
         the downstream service type of Drainer (default "mysql") -detect-interval int